Manage Member Groups

 Alternatively, you can create a new group from scratch, and optionally grant it a privilege set via the Preset menu.

 The Coveo built-in groups have been created with specific duties in mind.
-The following is an overview of these original tasks but, as mentioned previously, you can edit the privilege set of a group at any moment.
+The following is an overview of these original tasks but, as mentioned previously, you can edit a group’s privileges at any moment.

 Administrators